tchar/error-factory-js/README.md

 # error-factory-js
 A JavaScript Factory for creating and handling errors

-This module can be used to create custom JavaScript Errors and handle them When creating an Error a function can be passed to it, so when catching it you can handle it by calling error.handle(args);
+This module can be used to create custom JavaScript Errors and handle them.

+When creating an Error a function can be passed to it, so when catching it you can handle it by calling error.handle(args);